Build a Multi-Language Dynamic Website with Laravel Localization

 }

-Start the server and add a language name using the Add form.
+Start the server using the below command:

 php artisan serve